GeorgeD88/Artist-Recommendations/README.md

 ## Artist Song Recommendations
 The `recommend_artists.py` script grabs each given artist's top 3 songs and 3 random songs, then creates a playlist out of the pulled songs.
+*NOTE: you might end up with wrong artists if your entry doesn't come up first in spotify search results, so using links instead is advisable.*

 The file accepts 0 to 2 arguments:
 - 0 args: uses default values